 - 1. Choose the output indicator/s that best matches the operation's expected outcome and deliverables.
 The indicator/s to be assigned to the operation will depend on the aims and objectives of the respective operation, and how such aims fit into the Programme.
-Each indicator has a code, a name, a measurement unit, a milestone and a target.
+Each indicator has a code, a name, a measurement unit and a target.
 If the operation does not fit with any of the output indicators under the SO being targeted by this Call, the operation is probably not suitable for EU funding since it does not fit the objectives that the Programme wishes to achieve. - 2.
-Take time to establish realistic targets that can be achieved as part of the milestone targets (end 2024) and upon full project implementation and/or by the end of year 2029.
+Take time to establish realistic targets that can be achieved upon full project implementation and/or by the end of year 2029.
 It is advisable that applicants neither 'over' nor 'under' set their indicator targets.
 Over-setting may create a situation where an operation does not reach its committed targets.
 On the other hand, under-setting will give a poor indication of the actual added value to be created by the operation, which may in certain cases affect the scores achieved by the operation during the Project Selection Committee.
-When setting milestone (2024) targets, consider a timeline to map out the expected stage of implementation of the operation by the end of the year 2024, creating a contingency for potential delays that may be experienced by then.
-Based on the expected stage of implementation by the end of 2024, the operation should commit to a partial indicator value, achievable by the end of 2024.
-This value will be a fraction of the overall value to be achieved by the end of the operation/end of 2029.
-The target value to be achieved at the end of the year 2029 will therefore include, in cumulative form, the milestone already achieved in 2024.
 Documenting the methodology used to calculate the target setting will prove useful during the operation's implementation.
 Applicants are encouraged to include this information in the Application Form, under the relevant Indicator section. - 3.
 Ensure that the output indicators being chosen are calculated using the measurement unit established within the Programme.
 The indicator code and indicator name cannot be modified. - 4.
 Elaborate a clear and detailed methodology which will be adopted during the course of the operation's implementation to calculate the progress of the output indicator.
-Indeed, whilst the project will committowards a target to be reached by 2024 and later, by the end of the operation and/or by the end of the 2029, data on the progress of the output indicator/s will be reported to the MA in a staggered approach during the course of the operation's implementation.
-Due to reporting requirements set by the European Commission,

-Beneficiaries are to expect a biannual reporting of the indicators, as a minimum.
-It is important that the methodology chosen to calculate and/or source the indicator/s is readily available or can be made available at the Beneficiary's own expense, as and whenever requested by the MA or other entities involved in the implementation or auditing of EU funds.
+Indeed, whilst the project will commit towards a target to be reached by the end of the operation and/or by the end of the 2029, data on the progress of the output indicator/s will be reported to the MA in a staggered approachduring the course of the operation's implementation.
+Due to reporting requirements set by the European Commission, Beneficiaries are to expect a biannual reporting of the indicators, as a minimum.
+It is important that the methodology chosen to calculate and/or source the indicator/s is readily available orcan be made available at the Beneficiary's own expense, as and whenever requested by the MA or other entities involved in the implementation or auditing of EU funds.